 Updating the Secretary of State

-The Secretary of State listing itself should be updated.
+Update the Secretary of State listing.
 The Secretary of State lists information on the company and it’s owners.
-The business partner with bad credit should be removed.
-The owner with the stronger credit should be listed instead.
+Remove the business owner with bad credit or lower their ownership percentage.
+List the owner with better credit as the main owner.

 Update business credit reports

-Business credit reports can be updated.
+Review and update business credit reports.
 This includes Dun & Bradstreet and Experian Business credit report.
 There is a section listing the owner’s name.
 This should be the owner with the stronger credit.